open-component-model/ocm/examples/lib/tour/docsrc/04-working-with-config/README.md

 existing objects or even new object types, even in combination.

-What is still required is a way to implement new config targets, objects, which want to be configured and which autoconfigure themselves when used.
+What is still required is a way to implement new config targets, objects, which wants to be configured and which autoconfigure themselves when used.
 Our simple repository target is just an example for some kind of ad-hoc configuration.